KamilHs/type-samurai/README.md

   * [IsNever](src/never.d.ts?plain=1#L13) - Returns a boolean if the passed type is `never`
   * [NeverifyProperties](src/never.d.ts?plain=1#L44) - Turns all properties of an object to type `never`.
 If `makeOptional` option is `true`, makes all properties optional
 * ##### Number
-  * [CompareNumberLength](src/number-length.d.ts?plain=1#L28) - Accepts two numbers, returns the third argument (defaults to `never`) if the first number is shorter, otheriwse returns the fourth argument (defaults to `never`) if the second argument is shorter, if numbers have the same length returns the fifth argument (defaults to `never`)
+  * [CompareNumberLength](src/number-length.d.ts?plain=1#L28) - Accepts two numbers, returns the third argument (defaults to `never`) if the first number is shorter, otherwise returns the fourth argument (defaults to `never`) if the second argument is shorter, if numbers have the same length returns the fifth argument (defaults to `never`)
   * [DigitsTuple](src/digits-tuple.d.ts?plain=1#L17) - Accepts an integer argument and returns a tuple of its digits
   * [Float](src/number.d.ts?plain=1#L13) - Accepts a number and returns it if it is a float, returns `never` otherwise
   * [IfFloat](src/number.d.ts?plain=1#L74) - Returns the second argument if the first argument is float (defaults to `true`), otherwise returns the third argument (defaults to `false`)